Why run a simulation?¶

 This performs a simulation of a default active learning model, where

-MY_DATASET.csv is the path to the dataset you wish to simulate on and
+MY_DATASET.csv is the path to the fully labeled dataset you wish to simulate on

-myreview.h5 is the file where the results will be stored.
+myreview.h5 is the file wherein the results will be stored.

-More detail on specific model and simulation settings can be found in the Simulation options section.
+More details on specific model and simulation settings can be found in the Simulation options section below.
 For how to prepare your data, see Prepare your Data.

 Analyzing your results¶

 Detailed information can be found on their respective GitHub pages.
 The following commands should give you at least a basic exploratory idea of the performance of your review: